tommyengstrom/domaindriven/domaindriven-server/README.md

 ## How it works

-In order to implement a model in `domain-driven` you have to define:
+In order to implement a model in `domaindriven` you have to define:
 - The model (current state)
 - The events
 - How to update the model when new events come in